-The serger sewing machine you see above is my newest in my fleet of sewing machines.
+The serger sewing machine you see above is the newest in my fleet of sewing machines.
 I love this serger.
 When I was scouting out for the latest and greatest in sergers, it was a toss up between the Baby Lock Image and the Janome 1200D.
 These machines are both highly rated, but the Baby Lock has features I really loved.
-One of them was the auto tension and auto looper threading feature.
+One of them was the auto tension and jet air threading feature.
 If I could have afforded both, well, I would have bought both, but that wasn’t a reality for me.
-I am extremly happy with my choice.
+I am extremely happy with my choice.

 PS.
-I am not affiliate with Janome or with Baby Lock.
+I am not affiliated with Janome or with Baby Lock.
 This is just an honest review of my purchase.

-The overlock is not essential to have in your list of tools, however it is an important machine to have working side by side with your regular machine.
+Althought the overlock is not essential to have in your sewing room, it is certainly a helpful machine to have working side by side with your regular machine.

 Like the sewing machine, there are many makes and models to choose from.

 Like most things that are mechanical, it can be overwhelming to understand what all the features mean.
 The serger is no exception, you may be wondering what features you need and is it worth the extra money.
 As with anything, personal preference is key, but I will list some features that I have found helpful in my 30 + years of using a serger.

 Unlike the sewing machine that uses a bobbin, the over lock has loopers that are fed by multiple cones of thread.

 The loopers along with the needle thread, create loops that encase the fabric edge to give it that finished professional look.
 When you feed the fabric under the presser foot there is a knife that cuts the edge of the fabric and the loops are stitch around the fabric edge.